chtheodoro/habfuzz/README.md

 ### Usage
 Please consult the Habfuzz manual.
 ### References
 Brookes C.J., Kumar V. and Lane S.N.
 2010.
 A comparison of Fuzzy, Bayesian and Weighted Average formulations of an in-stream habitat suitability model.
 Proceedings of the International Congress on Environmental Modelling and Software, 5-8 Jul 2010, Ottawa, Canada.
-Available at http://www.iemss.org/iemss2010/papers/S20/S.20.07.Model%20selection%20and%20uncertainty%20A%20comparison%20of%20Fuzzy,%20Bayesian%20and%20Weighted%20Average%20formulations%20of%20an%20instream%20habitat%20suitability%20model%20-%20CHRISTOPHER%20BROOKES.pdf

 Mamdani E.H. and Assilian S. 1975.
-An experiment in linguistic synthesis with a fuzzy logic Controller.
+An experiment in linguistic synthesis with a fuzzy logic controller.
 International Journal of Man-Machine Studies 7: 1-13.

 Ross T.J.
 2010.
 Fuzzy logic with engineering applications.
 Third Edition, John Wiley and Sons, UK.